 The newest State Park in the State is Prophetstown, and it is located very near to West Lafayette.
 Instead of being planted with trees and made more ‘scenic’, the park is preserved in a form very near to what it would have been like when the Native American’s were still the only people living on the land.
 Happy Hollow Park is one of the larger parks in the city itself. it's 81 acres include open play areas and a softball field, and there are grilling areas and picnic tables for those who want to enjoy a meal outdoors.
 The Birck Boilermaker Golf Course is operated by the University, but there are also several other golf courses in the area, including Coyote Crossing.

-West Lafayette rent prices increased over the last month.
-From March to April, the city experienced a 0.66% increase for the price of a one-bedroom apartment.
-The rent price for a West Lafayette one-bedroom apartments currently stands at $911.0.
+West Lafayette rent prices decreased over the last month.
+From August to September, the city experienced a -3.71% decrease for the price of a one-bedroom apartment.
+The rent price for a West Lafayette one-bedroom apartments currently stands at $882.0.

-Rent prices have increased in West Lafayette over the last month.
+Rent prices have decreased in West Lafayette over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 1 of the West Lafayette suburb increased last month.
-On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.
+On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent growth in West Lafayette over the past year has been on the rise.
-When compared to major cities nearby, along with some of the most expensive cities in the country, West Lafayette rent prices appear to be relatively affordable for local residents.
+Rent growth in West Lafayette over the past year has been declining.
+When compared to major cities nearby, along with some of the most expensive cities in the country, West Lafayette average rent prices appear to be relatively affordable for local residents.

 The price for a West Lafayette one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.